poshaughnessy/teleportal/README.md

-# WebXR for Learning
+# Teleportal ("WebXR for Learning")

-"WebXR for Learning" is a working title for [a project idea for Mozilla's Global Sprint](https://github.com/mozilla/global-sprint/issues/295), May 10-11, 2018.
+Teleportal (original project name "WebXR for Learning") is [a project idea for Mozilla's Global Sprint](https://github.com/mozilla/global-sprint/issues/295), May 10-11, 2018.
 Hopefully during the Sprint we can turn this idea into a prototype!

 ## The Idea